 Spending time with people you live with

-Spending time with people other than those you live with, but who have also been vaccinated
+Spending time with people you don’t live with, but who have also been vaccinated

 Spending time outdoors with others and staying 6 feet apart

-Spending time indoors without masks with people you don’t live with who have not been vaccinated yet.
+Spending time indoors or within 6 feet outdoors with people who have also not been vaccinated